aqmeraamir/digit-recogniser/README.md

 ## Architecture
-This MLP (multilayer perceptron) neural network is able to take a 28x28 image as an input, and feed its pixels through the network to output 10 probabilities for the image of consisting a digit.
+This neural network is able to take a 28x28 image as an input, and feed its pixels through the network to output 10 probabilities for the image of consisting a digit.
 The architecture consists of **4 layers**, including:
 - Input Layer (784 neurons, each with a grayscale value of a pixel)
 - Hidden Layer 1 (16 neurons)
 - Hidden Layer 2 (16 neurons)
 - Output Layer (10 neurons, each representing a digit)

 so, in total, ~13,000 weights & biases.
-And for the activations, **sigmoid** is used.
+And for the activations, **sigmoid** is used, overall making it a MLP (multilayer perceptron).

 <div align="center">
   <img src="https://github.com/aqmeraamir/digit-recognising-neural-network/blob/main/images/network_architecture.png" alt="Neural Network Archhitecture" width=500></img>